hertzmann/hertzmann.github.io/_posts/2023-09-08-why-research-labs-should-publish.md

 Suppose you wanted detailed feedback on a project from academic experts.
 How much would it cost?
 How hard would it be to recruit them?

 It would be expensive, at least.
 But, most likely, they wouldn't respond at all to most requests.
+Professors get way too many emails as it is.

 With publication, in exchange for sharing your work with the world, you get this feedback for free.
 Sometimes the feedback isn't great, but often it's really valuable.